FGAUTREAULT/cheatsheets-frontend/README.md

 # Welcome to cheatsheets-frontend

-Its a repository gathering resources about frontend.
+It's a repository gathering resources about frontend.

 # Learning
 ## Path